MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/diagnostic-settings.md

 > [!IMPORTANT]
 > You cannot use this method for the Azure Activity log.
 Instead, use [Create diagnostic setting in Azure Monitor using a Resource Manager template](./resource-manager-diagnostic-settings.md) to create a Resource Manager template and deploy it with CLI.

 Following is an example CLI command to create a diagnostic setting using all three destinations.
-The syntax is slightly difference depending on your client.
+The syntax is slightly different depending on your client.

 **CMD client**